TensaiSolutions/LaRecette/README.md

 ### Trade-offs and Decisions: Did you make any significant trade-offs in your approach?
 Since I needed to implement the app without using 3rd party libraries and frameworks there were some tradeoffs in terms of features within parts of the app in order to make a solid working MVP type of app.
 For example with DI using Protocol injection, I would normally use a framework like [swift-dependencies](https://github.com/pointfreeco/swift-dependencies).
 I also chose to focus on more of the below the UI layer features and requirements so the UI is still a bit rough around the edges but could be polished with some design and UX pretty easily
+Also I chose to use SwiftData in this project, but one of the key tradoffs with using that approach is that it doesn't play well with ViewModels so I used the @Query Macro and the SwiftUI Views to drive the app with services below.
+In a larger more complex app I would have used a more traditional MVVM structure but wanted to try out SwiftData in this exercise.

 ### Weakest Part of the Project: What do you think is the weakest part of your project?
 I think the UI could use some work and breaking it up into smaller more tight Views and Components, but as noted above I chose to work more on the underlying system to make sure there was a good foundation upon which to build the app.